-Principal: Penny Cullerne-Bown (BA, MPhil [Oxon], PGCE, Royal Academy of Dance Registered Teacher, Associate of the Imperial Society of Teachers of Dancing, Imperial Ballet and National Dance)
+Principal: Penny Cullerne-Bown (BA, MPhil [Oxon]; PGCE; Royal Academy of Dance Registered Teacher and Life Member; Associate of the Imperial Society of Teachers of Dancing, Imperial Ballet and National Dance)

 Penny Cullerne-Bown has been teaching ballet in Oxford since 1984, when she came to do a degree in English at St Hilda’s College after 10 years of dancing and teaching in Hampshire.
 She is supported by a strong team of experienced, professional teachers.

 We recognise the importance of stage experience for all students pursuing this performing art, at whatever level.
-The School gives regular productions, alternating full ballets with informal presentations.
-Our ballets include The Nutcracker (2003), Coppelia (2005) and Sleeping Beauty (2007).
+The School stages regular productions, alternating full ballets with informal presentations.
+Our ballets include The Nutcracker (2003, 2009 and 2016), Coppelia (2005 and 2012) and Sleeping Beauty (2007 and 2014).
 Informal presentations give students the chance to experiment with their own choreography and to try out different dance styles.

-The School frequently has guest teachers to enrich the students’ learning – in the last few months these have included a Kirov Ballet dancer, a recent graduate of the Rambert School (and old pupil of this school); former soloists from Scottish Ballet and Random Dance , and a former Royal Ballet choreologist.
+The School frequently has guest teachers to enrich the students’ learning – in the past years these have included a Kirov Ballet dancer; a recent graduate of the Rambert School (and old pupil of this school); former soloists from Scottish Ballet and Random Dance , and a former Royal Ballet choreologist.
 We have regular visits from Michael Reynaud (of “Professional Dance Experience”) for Master Classes and repertoire Workshops.

 Following changes in the AQA GCSE Dance specifications, making it a less practical and more fragmentary syllabus, we no longer offer the GCSE course.